greenelab/deep-review/sections/05_treat.md

 and drug repositioning opportunities in cancer.
 More recently, Aliper et al.
-[@doi:10.1021/acs.molpharmaceut.6b00248] used gene- and pathway-level drug perturbation transcriptional profiles from the Library of Network-Based Cellular Signatures (LINCS) [@doi:10.3389/fgene.2014.00342] to train a fully connected deep neural network to predict drug therapeutic uses and indications.
+[@doi:10.1021/acs.molpharmaceut.6b00248] used gene- and pathway-level drug perturbation transcriptional profiles from the Library of Network-Based Cellular Signatures [@doi:10.3389/fgene.2014.00342] to train a fully connected deep neural network to predict drug therapeutic uses and indications.
 By using confusion matrices and leveraging misclassification, the authors formulated a number of interesting hypotheses, including repurposing cardiovascular drugs such as otenzepad and pinacidil for neurological disorders.